A Idioms

 ahead of one's time

-- to have ideas or attitudes that are more advanced than those of others
+- ideas or attitudes that are more advanced than those of other people

-The ideas of the politician were very much ahead of his time.
+The ideas of the politician were ahead of his time.

 ahead of the game